-Patio Villas: Driveways and walkways may be painted only colors that are harmonious to the home and surrounding neighborhood and may include non-verbiage designs no larger than five (5) feet by five (5) feet in circumference.
+Patio Villas: Designs may include non-verbiage designs no larger than five (5) feet by five (5) feet in circumference.
 Borders are permitted no larger than four (4) inches wide.
-Patio villa driveway and walkway designs are prohibited.

 Section 2.10 Garage Doors/Screens

 Courtyard Villa: The ARC does not review applications regarding garage door or screen modifications to install or remove glass, decorative panels, garage door screen or garage door painting if the chosen color is the color used at the time of original construction.
 All other exterior painting and modifications to the height or width of the garage door requires ARC approval.